joshuaboniface/bbuilder/README.md

 On the repository side, the key should be added as a deploy key (e.g. in Gitea, under the repository `Settings` -> `Deploy Keys`) for the specific repositories that require it.

-Note that enabling deploy keys in the worker will require *all repositories* using it to be configured with the key.
-Once specified, Basic Builder will always use the SSH key method.
+Note that enabling deploy keys in the worker will require *all repositories* using it to be configured with the key, as that Basic Builder worker will use SSH for all repositories.

 ## Why?